mozerpol/learningRISC-V/README.md

 Above we can see pipeline for two first loops.
 As we know, after restart processor the first two instructions to execute are *nop* (the control part forces the execution of these instructions, the control part is *inst_mgm*). <br/>
 In the third cycle is executing instruction which is placed at *0x00* position in memory, in our case it's `addi x5, x0, 0`. <br/>
 In fourth clock cycle is executing next instruction: `addi x5, x5, 1`.
 This instruction is the part of our loop, which increment *x5* register. **BUT** in the same time we can see, that the address of the next instruction is *0x0c*.
 When we look at table, we notice that we don't have instruction at this address.
 The red color symbolizes that this memory fragment like *0x0c* doesn't contain any meaningful data.
+At this stage, the processor doesn't know that will be perform jump to another address than *0x0c* and this address (*0x0c*) is wrong.
+The jump instruction is executed in the next clock cycle. <br/>
+In fifth clock cycle we have two wrong instructions: *0x0c* and *0x10*.
+At this stage, the control part (the control part is *inst_mgm*) must work.
+As in the case of a reset, the control part replaces two wrong instructions with the *nop* instruction.
+During this action, the processor will clean pipeline from wrong instructions until the last instruction from executable phase (*0x04*) will be perform.
+It'll take two clock cycles: sixth and seventh. <br/>
+So we can notice on the contrary to the instructions which perform simple saving to the register like *addi* or *add* jump will take three clock cycles.